Do I also need an Arduino for the ECO Power board?

 A USB power supply is supported and works perfectly, simply connect it via micro-USB.
 There are two problems to consider with a power bank: In “deepsleep” mode, the ECO Power board requires so little power that various power banks switch off automatically on a regular basis, as they believe that no consumers are connected.

-The input voltage via the battery connection can be between 2.5 and 3.6 volts.
-More than 3.6 V is not permitted and will damage the hardware.
+The battery connector input voltage can range from 2.5 to 3.6 volts.
+More than 3.6 V is not allowed and will lead to hardware damage.

 Can the battery voltage be measured?